 Muscle plays a major role in all three goals.
-And the key to building valuable muscle mass is resistance training, a.k.a. weight training.
+And as an added bonus, muscle mass can even help keep you looking and feeling younger, longer.
+The key to building valuable muscle mass is resistance training, a.k.a. weight training.

-From the added bonus of burning more calories to the many health benefits of muscle mass, incorporating resistance training into your routine is, beyond a doubt, one of the best things you can do for yourself and your fitness journey.
+From its calorie-burning properties to the everyday health benefits of muscle mass, incorporating resistance training into your routine is, beyond a doubt, one of the best things you can do for yourself and your fitness journey.

 Muscle for Weight Loss

 Dieting to lose weight can be hard.
-You’ve resolved to lose those 5-10-15 pounds.
+You’ve finally resolved to lose those nagging 5 to 10, maybe even 15 pounds that have been hanging around awhile.
 And you want that weight to come off now!
 Never mind the fact that it took years to inch your way up to your current weight, those L-B’s are coming off whether they like it or not.